 Step 2: Conduct an Audit

 Next, you need to audit your current domestic practices.
-Although this step is often overlooked, it's an essential part of ensuring a successful launch.
+Many people often overlook this step, but it is an essential part of ensuring successful global expansion.

 During the audit, you should identify: